Horlalaycon/Python-Quiz-Program/README.md

 ## usage
 ### python3 quiz.py
--Choose the answer to the question
+- Choose the answer to the question

 # Author
 - Program Developed by Horlalaycon @GitHub https://github.com/Horlalaycon